noahehall/multicloud/multicloud.md

     - transfer performance: over the wire/physical/between services/redundancy
     - protection: backups, retention, compliance, longterm archival, point-in-time snapshots

+#### storage performance

+- latency: aka delay; amount of time between making a request to the storage system and receiving the response.
+  - How the storage is connected to the compute system
+- Input/output operations per second: IOPS; a statistical storage measurement of the number of input/output (I/O) operations that can be performed per second
+  - used to measure the number of operations at a given type of workload and operation size can occur per second
+- throughput: statistical storage measurement used to measure the performance associated with reading large sequential data files.
+  - Large files, such as video files, must be read from beginning to end.
+  - operations are measured in megabytes per second (MB/s).

 ### storage types

 #### block storage